rwblokzijl/Msc-thesis-EuroToken/thesis.md

 value.
 If a currency cannot keep its value stable over time it will fail to be a good intermediary store of value, thus making it a bad payment system.
 In order to maintain the viability of a currency as a good option for payment, the price thus has to remain stable over time.
-This concept alone eliminates nearly all of the new crypto currencies as good payment solutions as their price is dependent on daily market fluctuations and investor speculation.
+This concept alone eliminates nearly all the new cryptocurrencies as good payment solutions as their price is dependent on daily market fluctuations and investor speculation.

 This raises the question: How do we keep a method of payment solutions truly